loganbek/linux-unsandbox-browsers-cli/README.md

 # linux-unsandbox-browsers-cli

 \
 This shell script enables/disables browsers to run as root in Debian and Ubuntu distros by un-sandboxing/sandboxing them.
+This is not advisable.
+I built this for use temporarily in some situations.
+Running some apps in root is not secure.

 This script supports the following browsers:
   1. `Opera Desktop` Browser.